 Hebrew Home of Greater Washington

 At Hebrew Home of Greater Washington (HHGW), residents are screened daily for COVID-19 signs and symptoms.
-Policies and procedures are in place to test residents and team members who surpass set thresholds or show specific symptoms.
+Policies and procedures are in place to test residents and associates who surpass set thresholds or show specific symptoms.
 We are following Maryland Department of Health and the Centers of Disease Control and Prevention recommendations for testing.
 All testing is reviewed with the Maryland Department of Health.

 Yes.
 HHGW has a dedicated recovery unit in both the Wasserman and Smith-Kogod residences.
 The units have their own dedicated nursing, housekeeping and medical team.